urbit/create-landscape-app/README.md

 Simply run `npx @urbit/create-landscape-app` and follow the prompts, this will create a new folder with your application.

+If you'd like to build your application in TypeScript, run `npx @urbit/create-landscape-app --typescript`.

 Once it's done open the `README.md` in that directory to get started.

 ## FAQ